tskit-dev/tutorials/terminology_and_concepts.md

 ### Tree changes, ancestral recombinations, and SPRs

-The process of recombination usually results in trees along a genome where adjacent trees differ by only a few "tree edit" or SPR (subtree-prune-and-regraft) operations.
+The process of recombination usually results in trees along a genome where adjacent trees differ by only a few "tree edit" or subtree-prune-and-regraft (SPR) operations.
 The result is a tree sequence in which very few edges {ref}`change from tree to tree<fig_what_is_edge_diffs>`.
 This is the underlying reason that `tskit` is so efficient, and is well illustrated in the example tree sequence above.

 In this (simulated) tree sequence, each tree differs from the next by a single SPR.
-The subtree defined by node 7 in the first tree has been pruned and regrafted onto the branch between 0 and 10, to create the second tree.
+The subtree defined by node 7 in the first tree has been pruned (away from node 11) and regrafted onto the branch between 0 and 9, to create the second tree.
 The second and third trees have the same topology, but differ because their ultimate coalesence happened in a different ancestor (easy to spot in a simulation, but hard to detect in real data).
 This is also caused by a single SPR: looking at the second tree, either the subtree below node 8 or the subtree below node 9 must have been pruned and regrafted higher up on the same lineage to create the third tree.
 Because this is a fully {ref}`simplified<sec_simplification>`